Männlichen is famous for the Lauberhorn race that takes place here every year in January.

 Summer Gemel on Männlichen

 With a Summer Gemel (also known as Mountaincart) you can drive down the slope between the top station Männlichen and the middle station Holenstein in summer.
-The route for the Summer Gemel starts at an altitude of 2,225 meters and leads down about 600 meters over a length of 6 kilometers.
+The route for the Summer Gemel starts at 2225 meters above sea level and leads down about 600 meters over a length of 6 kilometers.

 Tickets are available at the mountain railroad stores in Wengen, Grindelwald or directly at the Männlichen mountain station.
 The Gemel sled is issued in the Pit Shop at the top station and must be returned in person at the Holenstein middle station.